Thesongadayproject

-Thesongadayproject was created by the American singer-songwriter, Zachary Scot Johnson, in September 2012.
+Thesongadayproject is a musical project that was created by the American singer-songwriter Zachary Scot Johnson in September 2012.
 The first day (September 6, 2012), featured a cover version of Donovan's "Catch The Wind".
 Johnson set out with a goal to record a song a day, every day, for as long as he could.
-As of April, 2022, Johnson has uploaded over 3, 500 songs, spanning over nine full years, and has accumulated over 41 million views.
+Johnson performs originals songs and favorite covers.
+He often performs music by favorite singers and songwriters and has replicated many albums in their entirety.
+As of December, 2023, Johnson has uploaded over 4,000 songs, spanning over eleven full years, and has accumulated over 42 million views.